luizrenault/a-29b-community/README.md

 # DCS World A-29B Super Tucano

-This is a free, opensource, SFM, A-29B independent module for DCS World.
+This is a free, open source, SFM, A-29B independent module for DCS World.
 By independent it is meant that it does not require any other modules to work.

 The development is in a very early stage, but the author has decided on releasing it in hopes it will help others on the implementation of modern aircraft systems using SFM.